 How to enroll in a Dual Eligible Special Needs Plan, or D-SNP

-Get step-by-step guidance on how to qualify for both Medicare and Medicaid, and enroll in a low- to no-cost D-SNP almost any time of year
+Get step-by-step guidance on how to enroll in both Medicare and Medicaid, and qualify for a low-cost D-SNP

 An elder sits on a couch and uses a laptop

-Fortunately, there are some tried-and-true ways to make the whole process easier.
-Here’s a handy guide to help walk you through D-SNP enrollment.
-We want to help make it as simple as possible to get the benefits and services you need.
+Fortunately, there are some tried-and-true ways to make it easier.
+Here’s a handy guide to help walk you through enrollment.
+We want to help make it as simple as possible to get the benefits and services you may need.

 Step 1.
 Make sure you qualify

-To become a D-SNP member, you need to be eligible for both Medicare and Medicaid, says Friedell.
-That’s where the “Dual” in D-SNP comes from.
+To enroll, you need to be eligible for both Medicare and Medicaid.
+That’s where the “Dual” in Dual Eligible comes from.

 How do you know if you qualify for both Medicare and Medicaid?